 WORLD HISTORY HONORS - SS1221(2) - Fr. - 1 yr., 1 cr. - Prerequisite: Placement is based on PSAT 8/9 scores and the recommendation of 8th grade teacher and the Social Studies Department Chairperson.
 World History Honors chronicles human development from the earliest civilizations through the major conflicts of the first half of the 20th Century.
 By analyzing the political, economic, and social institutions of Western and non-Western societies as well as key historical events, students will better appreciate the diversity and development of the modern world.
 Using both primary and secondary sources, students will be challenged to develop their critical and creative thinking skills as well as their research, reading, and writing skills.
 This course goes into greater depth, moves at a faster pace, and presents students with more challenging reading and writing assignments.
-World History Honors level courses in Social Studies.
+World History Honors will provide students with the necessary skills and knowledge to pursue AP/honors level courses in Social Studies.
 This course fulfills District 87's global studies recommendation.